 Life in the New Kingdom was cosmopolitan, with cross-fertilization of ideas and artistic styles between Egypt and its neighbors.
 In the late 19th and early 20th Dynasties, Egypt slowly lost control over its empire, due to the short reigns of a series of ineffectual rulers, external pressure caused by the emergence of several warlike groups that challenged Egyptian authority, and a series of low Niles that drastically reduced Egypt’s food supply and caused internal discontent.

 Of all the pharaohs who are known to the world, I believe Tutankhamun and Cleopatra are the top two.
 A pharaoh is an ancient Egyptian ruler.
 Ancient Egypt had 170 pharaohs in all.
 One could write a book about each and every pharaoh as they have so many fascinating stories.
-Since I was in Egypt, I learned (and saw) a lot more about the names and history about these Pharaoh – look for them in the museum and heritage sites as well:
+Since I was in Egypt, I learned (and saw) a lot more about the names and history of these Pharaoh – look for them in the museum and heritage sites as well:

 - Scorpion I (c. early-mid 32nd century BC)